This Sentinels of the Multiverse review was made after playing the game about 10 times.

 - There have been many instances where we have gotten so immersed in the game that we started speaking to each other as if we were our characters.
 This is something that we always hope for in thematic games.

 - Sentinels of the Universe requires a lot of teamwork to succeed, which is always great when it comes to co-op board games.
 You simply cannot win this game without working together!
-This is one of the main reasons why Sentinels is one of our favorite co-op tabletop games.

 - The one con that you will find in this review has to do with the HP counters.
 It can be very tough to track the hit points for every character in the game, especially if you are a newcomer.
 If someone doesn’t track the hit points correctly, it can make the game grind to a halt and can be pretty frustrating trying to correct any mistakes you’ve made.

 Sentinels of the Multiverse has been very well-received and is seen by many as being one of the best tabletop games of 2011.
 While dealing with the HP counters can be annoying, this is a minor problem that will not impede the overall enjoyment of the game.
 Anyone who enjoys cooperative card games and/or superheroes will love Sentinels of the Multiverse!